 Vigors are the bread-and-butter of the BioShock Infinite experience.
 They replace plasmids from the first two BioShock games as the game’s primary special “power”.
+Here’s where to find them, and some tips on how to use them.

 There are eight in total, each with two upgrades and numerous uses.